 THE COMPANY’S INSTALLATION AND EQUIPMENT

-Only Authorised Persons will be allowed to operate the Company’s Equipment, the Metering Equipment and/or the Monitoring Equipment (including for the purposes of connecting any Metering to the Metering Equipment), and shall only do so in accordance with Good Industry Practice.
+Only Authorised Persons will be allowed to operate the Company’s Equipment, any Metering Equipment and/or the Monitoring Equipment (including for the purposes of connecting any Metering to the Metering Equipment), and shall only do so in accordance with Good Industry Practice.

 The Customer shall allow the Company (at the Company’s expense) to install Monitoring Equipment at the Connection Point if the Company considers it necessary to do so.
-Any such Monitoring Equipment will be independent of (and additional to) the Metering, and shall remain the Company’s property.
+Any such Monitoring Equipment will be independent of (and additional to) any Metering, and shall remain the Company’s property.

 This Agreement entitles the Customer’s Installation to be Connected for the purpose of receiving electricity from, or exporting electricity to, the Distribution System.
 Any other use of the Distribution System, including the transmission of data or communications, is strictly prohibited without the prior written consent of the Company.
 Unless the Company has given such consent, any such use of the Distribution System by the Customer, or relating to the Connection Point, shall be a breach of this Agreement, and the Customer shall pay to the Company on demand the full amount of all costs, losses and expenses caused to the Company as a result of such use.